ivansaul/cheatsheets/src/en/docs/index.md

 ## Contribute

 We're always looking to expand and improve **Cheatsheets**!
 If you have a cheat sheet to share or see something that could be improved, feel free to submit a pull request.
 Let's build a valuable resource for developers together.

+## Thanks

+This project is based on the [Fechin/reference](https://github.com/Fechin/reference) project.
+The main focus of this project is to improve organization, enhance readability, and introduce new features to make it more accessible for everyone.